cornish/HPASubC/README.md

 Development Roadmap:
 --------------
 The 1.2.x release of HPASubC was essentially a patch/partial re-write of the existing project that has removed HPASubC's dependency on screen scraping the HPA website.
 Image metadata is now sourced via a RESTful API that serves a copy of the HPA data from a private server.
-This version is compatible with HPA v18 and should continue to work even when v19 is released.
-Version 1.2.4 and up should support both python 2.7 and python 3.
+This version is compatible with *both* HPA v18 and v19 and has been modifed to adapt to new versions.
+Version 1.2.4 and support both python 2.7 and python 3.x

 The long term plan for HPASubC is integrate a GUI frontend into the project (version 2) and to maintain compatibility with updates to the HPA project.
+I also noted recently that the HPA website now exposes an API to access HPA data directly.
+Eventually the project may migrate back to sourcing data directly from the HPA website via the HPA rather than from our server.

 License:
 --------------